 |Aug.
 16, 2016||Direct appeal to African Americans.

 Trump directly asks for African American votes in a speech about law and order.
 He vows to protect minorities from immigrants who could take their jobs and accuses Hillary Clinton of bigotry.

-In Charlotte, North Carolina, Trump promises “jobs, safety” and “fair, equal representation” to “African Americans, Hispanic-Americans and all Americans.”
-(Note: he also expressed regrets for some of his recent words, though did not specify which words.)
+In Charlotte, North Carolina, Trump promises “jobs, safety” and “fair, equal representation” to “African Americans, Hispanic Americans and all Americans.”
+(Note: he also expresses regret for some of his recent words, though does not specify which words.)